sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 ***Manxome Burble.*** Whenever a creature that was cursed by Jabberwocky speaks, each listener must succeed on a DC 20 Wisdom saving throw or be subject to

 Burbling Curse.
-A listener cursed in this way canít spread the curse any further.
+A listener cursed in this way can√≠t spread the curse any further.

 Jabberwocky has the following additional reaction: